-SSI is a welfare benefit for disabled persons who have not earned enough to qualify for Social Security Disability Insurance Benefits in an amount larger than the maximum SSI benefit (click here to see the current maximum SSI benefit).
+SSI is a welfare benefit for disabled persons who have not earned enough to qualify for Social Security Disability Insurance Benefits in an amount larger than the maximum SSI benefit.
 In other words, if your disability benefits are less than the maximum, you may qualify for SSI.

 If you have worked only a little, or at low-wage jobs, then SSI will supplement your Disability Insurance Benefit, however the total amount you receive cannot be more than the maximum SSI amount.
 If you haven’t worked enough to qualify for any DIB, then SSI is the only benefit for which you are eligible.

 SSI benefits can start no earlier than the month after the month in which you apply.